The Blank School engages Babson community members and leads research to create entrepreneurial leaders.

 Give back, gain experience.

-- support local and national nonprofits
+- support local and national social sector organizations

 - build a culture of service within the Babson MBA community

 - increase understanding of how to create sustainable economic and social value simultaneously

 Please note this program is open to Babson MBAs and MBA alumni who plan to live in either the Greater Boston or Miami areas for the 2022–2023 academic year.
 Applications must be submitted by June 17.

 Since the program began in 2010, Babson Board Fellows have supported dozens of nonprofit organizations, such as The BASE, Special Olympics of Massachusetts, Commonwealth Shakespeare Company, Clear Path for Veterans NE, and more.

 Prospective Babson Board Fellows are evaluated based upon their skills, work experience, passion, and commitment to meeting the expectations of the program.
 The Selection Committee screens each candidate for the best fit for the program, and matches accepted candidates to nonprofit boards who can best utilize their skills and strengths based on the organization’s current needs.

 Nonprofit boards are asked to submit an application detailing how they could benefit from a Babson Board Fellow, and must commit a board member to mentor and support the fellow(s) for at least one academic year.
 Nonprofit partners are subject to change each year depending on the needs of the organization and strengths of the cohort of fellows.
 If you are a nonprofit interested in being considered for Babson Board Fellows, please email firstname.lastname@example.org for more information.

 Typically, two Babson Board Fellows are matched with each nonprofit board to further the shared learning aspect of the program.
 However, there are some instances where only one Babson Board Fellow will participate with a nonprofit board.